 Ultimately, it will be up to you to accept or decline a settlement offer.
 There is no magic formula to decide whether to reject an offer and take the case to trial.
 The issue becomes whether you are ready to end the case by accepting the offer.
 Only you or your family can answer that question.

-Exact settlement figures are usually considered private, and claimants often are bound by confidentiality agreements.
+Exact settlement figures are usually kept private, and claimants often are bound by confidentiality agreements.
 However, settlement amounts tend to reach the public eye from time to time.See if You Can Get a Settlement

 The mass asbestos exposure from the vermiculite mines in Libby resulted in two major payouts.
 In 2011, a district court judge approved a $43 million settlement covering more than 1,300 miners and their families.
 A second class-action lawsuit awarded a $25 million settlement to more than 1,000 people in January 2017.
 Future settlements are likely as victims continue to surface.